OlivierSohn/hamazed/BACKLOG.md

 The other have the following connected component distribution:
 CC 2 .
 CC 3 ...

+- bug : when client reconneccts, it is not reflected in the name until world is there.

+- fix response on collision:
+ Z
+  XZ  <- here we stay one time too long.
+ X

+- compute a sensible upper bound for probability
+- Make mode "no wall" equivalent to 0 probability: when multiplayer is on, allow every ship to be in the same cc i.e relax the constraint on number of cc.

 - with carefull benchmarking:
 ** in produceUsefullInterleavedVariations : are matrices generated one by one?